kevimwe/stat6306introdatascience/README.md

-This is s test repo forked form Dr Magees stat6306introdatascience
+This is test repo forked form Dr Magees stat6306introdatascience

 # stat6306introdatascience
 Files and projects for Stat 6306 Introduction to Data Science